 Ahh, granny pants.
 The old, reliable brief.
-An undergarment that covers your every dimple, pimple and stretch mark with the kind of love and gentle understanding that you’ve always deserved.
+An undergarment that covers your every dimple, pimple and stretchmark with the love and gentle understanding you’ve always deserved.

-Maybe you’re on your period, feeling a bit delicate after a night out, or you just know that today’s going to be a two-burritos-for-lunch kind of a day… Whatever the scenario, there’s no better feeling than that of a good pair of sturdy, self-assured and turbo-supportive undies when you need them most.
+Maybe you’re on your period.
+Maybe you're feeling a bit delicate after a night out, or maybe you just know today’s going to be a two-burritos-for-lunch kind of a day… Whatever the scenario, there’s no better feeling than a good pair of sturdy, self-assured and turbo-supportive undies when you need them most.

 Reasons to love granny pants